iliasashaikh/cko/README.md

 - **Authentication/ Authorisation** - Ideally I would have liked to implement authentication & authorisation, either storing credentials in the  database and use ASP.NET Core Identity.
 Not sure how appropriate it would be to use external providers like Google, Microsoft etc.
 - **HTTPS** - The APIs are hosted over Http.
 It would be fairly simple to set the APIs up for https, but it would have added to the complexity of running the code.
 - To improve resilience in production code, I would ideally incorporate the library Polly.NET.
+- **Container/ Docker** - Package the entire solution with sql server in a docker container.